mbparvezme/emon/README.md

 - **Compact, positional syntax**: values follow the schema order, removing repeated key names.
 - **Type-aware field definitions**: each field has an explicit type (string, number, bool, nested type) to ensure correctness.
 - **Minimal structural symbols**: braces, quotes, and brackets appear only when necessary.
-- **Easy JSON mapping**: EMON can be converted to/from JSON without data loss.
 - **AI-token efficient**: reduces token usage by 40–60% compared to standard JSON.
 - **Cross-domain utility**: works for AI, web APIs, mobile data, IoT messages, and database serialization.
+- **Lossless JSON Mapping:** Can be seamlessly converted to and from JSON for integration into existing workflows.

 By optimizing both **human readability** and **machine efficiency**, EMON strikes a balance between clarity and performance.